farah50/Reasoning_implementation_of_CNF/README.md

 <h1>  Knowledge Base Resolution in First-Order Logic </h1>

 In this project, we focus on converting and resolving logical statements to identify contradictions within a knowledge base (KB).

+<h2> Features </h2>
+- implications Elimination
+- Moving negations
+- Variable Standardization
-We use operations like: eliminating implications, moving negations, standardizing variables. moving the quantifier to the left, eliminate existential & universal,
+- moving the quantifier to the left
+- Existential & Universal Elimination
-Apply distribution,
+- Apply distribution
-goal negotiation
+- Goal negotiation
+- Consistency Check

+<h3> Note </h3>
+This program may not work well with every knowledge base (KB).
+The effectiveness and correctness of the transformations depend on the specific structure and content of the KB.